Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 26 of 5526.
-Question27.
-Which among the following methods of separation is not used for solid and solid mixtures?
-Correct
+27. Which among the following methods of separation is not used for solid and solid mixtures?

 The Methods of separation used for solid and solid mixtures are Handpicking, sieving, winnowing, magnetic separation, sublimation.